 - Add water to a pan at the bottom of the oven if you’re making bread baked at high heat.
 The steam from the water helps to make a nice bread crust.

 - Use it when toasting or dehydrating.

 - Great for meats that don’t have to be cooked all the way through like beef.
 Convection helps to brown the meat on the outside for example, but maintain the meat’s moisture on the inside.

-- I love using convection for roasting root vegetables and one pan meals.
+- I love using it for roasting root vegetables and one pan meals.
 It browns the food nicely!